Introduction

 Option 1.3: File export

-You regularly export a file with all seamen data.
+You regularly export a file with all crew data, see example above for the data required.
 Then you deliver the file to a special email provided by C Teleport or upload it to FTP.
+This part could be done automatically by your HR software.
 C Teleport will receive the file and store the data in cache.
 Users will receive suggestions from this cache.

 GET http://yourcompany.com/api/crew_change?date=2017-06-03